incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

        uninitialized constant TodosRunner::TodosRepository
 ```

-The repository has no further interactions with an external client and all the methods the repository would include querying the ActiveRecords and testing them would be testing the ActiveRecord api, which must have been thoroughly tested before becoming available.
+The repository has no further interactions with an external client and all the methods the repository would include querying the ActiveRecords and testing them would be testing the ActiveRecord API, which must have been thoroughly tested before becoming available.

 Created a repository `repository.rb` and added a method that handles creating new todo